Bulduper/HexaClock/README.md

 8. For each of the following files in the `/config` folder: `cfg.json`, `ledmap.json`, `ledmap1.json`, `presets.json` - click `Choose file and upload`

 ## 📈Improvements for the future
-- Make the effects that are "shape-aware".
+- Design "shape-aware" effects.
 Using the 2D, hexagonal matrix gives opportunities for very cool (much cooler than the current) effects.
 - Design the PCB in the same shape and size as the display, so that it's also a base.
 All the electronics components would be placed on in (including the LEDs, power connector and light sensor).
 It would make the assembly much easier.
 - Use ESP-32 - the modern, more powerful and more reliable board.